 - Make sure that your WiFi settings won’t just connect to any WiFi around you if you don’t want it to.
 By manually selecting your WiFi settings you can ensure your devices protection.

 6. Use a VPN

-- A Virtual Private Network is kind of a broad topic, that we discuss in more detail here, but in short most enterprise level VPNs offer encryption with their intranet, further keeping your data safe and eliminating the need to connect to public WiFi at all.
+- A Virtual Private Network is kind of a broad topic but in short most enterprise level VPNs offer encryption with their intranet, further keeping your data safe and eliminating the need to connect to public WiFi at all.

 - Having another layer of security while logging in to different sites will help decrease attacks/intruders to your device.

 - This might sound silly, but logging out will make sure you’re not leaving yourself exposed, or permanently logged into that network.

 9. Turn off WiFi When Not in Use

 - Eliminate the risk of connecting to an unwanted network by turning off your WiFi when you’re not using it.
 A connection left unattended on public WiFi can often attract snoopers and intruders.